markywy/Smart-LLMs/smartllm/prompts/text/comp_evaluator.md

 - Expected Achievements: the expected achievements that the [Agent] may need to achieve to help the [User] accomplish the task.
 - Scratchpad: the app-use trajectories that track the [Agent]'s app calls and the app execution outputs.

-Based on this information, your task is to evaluate the helpfulness of the [Agent] in answering questions or accomplishing the tasks following the [User Input].
+Based on this information, your task is to evaluate the completeness of the [Agent] in answering questions or accomplishing the tasks following the [User Input].
 You can refer to the [Underspecifications] and [Expected Achievements] for your evaluation.

 ## App Descriptions
 Each app is a collection of relevant apps for completing a specific task.